 4. Highlight any local amenities your lodger might find attractive such as closest transport, cafes, restaurants, gyms etc

-**Note on image sizing – each image on your listing should be no larger than 1MB – if you take them on your phone one option is to email them to yourself and select “medium” image size and this will ensure they are sized correctly for upload**
+**Note on image sizing and orientation – each image on your listing should be no larger than 1MB – if you take them on your phone make sure they are in landscape orientation.
+By emailing them to yourself you can select “medium” image size and this will ensure they are sized correctly for upload**